-Bear in mind that router tables are not all the same and they do need to be first checked out for compatibility with your router.
+Bear in mind, that all the tables for mounting routers, are not same and they need to be first checked out for compatibility with your router.
 If you already own a router then do find out if your chosen router table is going to work or not because if the router does not fit well then you will not get good results and usage will also be unsafe.

 Miter and T-Slots

 These are not always guaranteed on a router table but they are great for increasing productivity.

 A mitre slot is useful for times when you need to use a mitre gauge for your work while having T-Slots allow you to place and attach various accessories.